aspnetzero/documents/doc/Developing-Step-By-Step-Angular.md

 **AddPhone** method **gets** the person from database and add new phone to person.Phones collection.
 Then is **save changes**.
-Saving changes causes inserting new added phone to database and get it's **Id**.
+Saving changes causes inserting new added phone to database and get its **Id**.
 Because, we are returning a DTO that contains newly created phone informations including Id.
 So, it should be assigned before mapping in the last line.
 (Notice that; normally it's not needed to call CurrentUnitOfWork.SaveChangesAsync.
 It's automatically called at the end of the method.
-We called it in the method since we need to save entity and get it's Id immediately.
+We called it in the method since we need to save entity and get its Id immediately.
 See [UOW document](https://aspnetboilerplate.com/Pages/Documents/Unit-Of-Work#DocAutoSaveChanges) for more.)